Current Society for Health Psychology Bylaws

 Article IV – Councils and Committees

 a.
 The Councils and Committees of the Society shall consist of such standing Councils and Committees as may be provided by these Bylaws and such special groupings as may be established by the Executive Committee.
-In accordance with Article V, Section 7 of the Bylaws of the American Psychological Association, all Councils and Committees shall be subject to review by the Association’s Board of Directors.

 b.
 The President, the Past-President, the President-Elect, the Treasurer/Secretary, the three Members-at-Large, and the APA Council Representatives shall constitute the Executive Committee.
 The Executive Committee shall have general supervision of the affairs of the Society, performing the duties and abiding by the limitations specified in these Bylaws.
-Actions of the Executive Committee affecting Society protocol are subject to general approval by majority vote of the members voting.
+Actions of the Executive Committee affecting Society policy are subject to general approval by majority vote of the members voting.
 The voting for such matters shall be conducted at an annual meeting or by special electronic ballots as decided by the Executive Committee.

 c.
 In addition to the Executive Committee, the Society shall have Committees, some of which are overseen by Chairs and may be organized into Councils based on their activities.
 The purpose of the Councils and Committees is to provide communication, oversight, and coordination of major Society interests, activities, and goals; and to accommodate future growth and activity within the Society.
 Each Council is comprised of its constituent Committees, appropriate liaisons and monitors, and other Council and Committee members relevant to the activities of the Council.
 Each Council is overseen by a Council Chair, to whom Committee Chairs and other Council members report.
 Council and Committee Chairs typically will be asked to serve a three-year commitment.
 In the case of the Student Council, Program Committee, and Nominations Committee, chairs will serve one year as chair-elect, one year as chair, and one year as past-chair.